alvii147/chromatic/README.md

 ## Testing

-Currently Chromatic is run through rigorous testing, including unit tests for Django URLs, views, as well as OpenCV functions, under Python 3.7, 3.8, and 3.9 environments.
+Currently *chromatic* is run through rigorous testing, including unit tests for Django URLs, views, as well as OpenCV functions, under Python 3.7, 3.8, and 3.9 environments.
 [This Github Actions CI script](.github/workflows/django.yml) is used for automated testing on Github.
 Currently **100% of tests are passing**, while **test coverage is 82%** (coverage is not perfect due to a few default Django files that are not covered in tests).

 ### Running tests and coverage